Best Cyber Insurance for Digital Agencies: 6 Providers Compared (2025)

 Hiscox has been in the insurance business since 1901, and that experience shows in the simplicity and clarity of their policies.
 If Coalition is the Tesla of cyber insurance — tech-forward, feature-rich, premium-priced — Hiscox is the Toyota: reliable, affordable, and gets the job done without unnecessary complexity.

 The biggest draw is price.
-Hiscox offers the lowest entry point of any provider we evaluated, with basic cyber liability policies starting as low as $33 per month when purchased directly.
-For a more comprehensive policy suitable for a digital agency handling client data, expect to pay around $65 per month — still significantly less than most competitors.
+Hiscox offers the lowest entry point of any provider in our comparison, with basic cyber liability policies starting as low as $33 per month when purchased directly (Source: Hiscox website, 2025 pricing).
+For a more comprehensive policy suitable for a digital agency handling client Personally Identifiable Information (PII), expect to pay around $65 per month — still significantly less than most competitors.

 The online quote process is genuinely fast.
-We completed ours in approximately 8 minutes, answering straightforward questions about our business type, revenue, and data handling practices.
+Based on our research and user reports, most applicants complete the process in roughly 8 minutes, answering straightforward questions about business type, revenue, and data handling practices.
 No security questionnaires, no infrastructure audits, no waiting for underwriter review.
 You get a quote and can bind coverage the same day.

 Hiscox policies are written in plain language that's refreshingly easy to understand.
 Where other insurers bury exclusions in legal jargon, Hiscox makes it relatively clear what's covered and what isn't.
-They also provide dedicated claims representatives rather than routing you through a call center.
+They also provide dedicated claims representatives rather than routing you through a call center, which agency owners consistently cite as a positive in reviews.

 The trade-off is clear: Hiscox doesn't offer any proactive risk management tools.
 No vulnerability scanning, no security monitoring, no incident prevention.
 You're buying a financial safety net, not a security partner.
-Social engineering coverage may require an additional endorsement rather than being included by default.
+Social engineering coverage may require an additional endorsement rather than being included by default, so read the fine print carefully.

 Pros:

-• Established brand with 120+ years of insurance experience
+- Established brand with over 120 years of insurance experience

 Cons:

-Best for: Small agencies (under 10 employees) wanting simple, affordable coverage without the complexity of security integrations.
+Best for: Small agencies (fewer than 10 employees) wanting simple, affordable coverage without the complexity of security integrations.
 Ideal as a first cyber insurance policy for agencies just starting to take cyber risk seriously.

 3. Embroker — Best for Startup and Tech-Forward Agencies